YoYoGames/GMEXT-Reddit/README.md

 ## Requirements

-The user is required to install Reddit build, development and deployment tool Devvit that can be done through npm with the command - `npm install -g devvit` - which required NPM to be installed in your system.
+The user is required to install node.js to be able to use this extension (everything else is handled by the extension itself)

 ## Workflow